 Genetic diversity in mandarin

 Mandarin was considered as one of the true citrus species (Barrett & Rhodes, 1976) and this idea supported by following researches (Nicolosi et al., 2000; Barkley et al., 2006; Uzun et al., 2009a).
-Mandarin group has great amount of cultivars and some of them originated from hybridization and the others derived from mutation.
+Mandarin group has great number of cultivars and some of them originated from hybridization and the others derived from mutation.
 So, in the mandarins obtained from hybrid origin there was clear genetic variation.
 On the other hand, low level of diversity observed in the cultivars occurred by mutation such as Satsuma.

 Genetic diversity in lemon and relatives (citron, rough lemon, C. volkameriana)